William Walker (baritone): Early life

-William Walker was born in Waco, Texas and moved with his family to Fort Worth at the age of 6, where his father eventually went to work for Consolidated Vultee, a predecessor of General Dynamics.
+William Walker was born in Waco, Texas and at the age of six moved with his family to Fort Worth, where his father eventually went to work for Consolidated Vultee, a predecessor of General Dynamics.
 Known as "Bill" to his family and friends, Walker began singing professionally at the age of 12 but secretly yearned to play baseball.
 After watching him strike out four times one night at a high school game, Walker's father suggested that perhaps his son should think more seriously about being a singer.
 In 1949, upon graduation from Arlington Heights High School, Walker was awarded a vocal scholarship to Texas Christian University.

 His studies were interrupted when he was drafted into the U.S. Army and sent to serve in the Korean War.
 During his time in Korea, he was awarded the Bronze Star for meritorious service.
 Upon his honorable discharge, Walker returned to Fort Worth, completed his bachelor's in voice and graduated from Texas Christian University in 1956.
 In 1957, he married the former Marci Martin and they moved to New York City.